Mandarin (bureaucrat): History

-In China, from 605 to 1905, mandarins were selected by merit through the extremely rigorous imperial examination.
-China has had civil servants since at least the Zhou dynasty.
-However, most high ranking positions were filled by relatives of the sovereign and the nobility.
-It was not until the Tang dynasty when imperial examination replaced the nine-rank system and the final form of the mandarin was completed.
+From 605 to 1905 in China, mandarins were selected by merit through the extremely rigorous imperial examination.
+China had civil servants since at least the Zhou dynasty, but most high positions were filled by relatives of the sovereign and the nobility.
+It was not until the Tang dynasty that imperial examinations were used for placement in the nine-rank system, and the final form of the Mandarin emerged.
 Mandarins were the founders and core of the Chinese gentry.
 A governmental office (for example, a central government department or a provincial civil governorate) headed by a mandarin is called a yamen.
 The mandarins were replaced with a modern civil service after the fall of the Qing dynasty.
 During the Qing dynasty, the governor of a Chinese province was signified by wearing a mandarin hat-pin made of ruby.
-The lower ranks of mandarins were signified by hat-pins made of coral, sapphire, lapis lazuli, white jade, gold, and silver.
+Lower ranks were signified by hat-pins of coral, sapphire, lapis lazuli, white jade, gold, and silver.

 After becoming free of Chinese rule and setting up its own independent monarchy, Vietnam emulated the Chinese system of mandarins in its civil service.
 The last mandarins in history were in service of the State of Vietnam (1949–1955).
 The Confucian examination system in Vietnam was established in 1075 under the Lý dynasty Emperor Lý Nhân Tông and lasted until the Nguyễn dynasty Emperor Khải Định (1919).
-Elephants were used to guard the examination halls until 1843 when the emperor said it was no longer necessary.
+Elephants were used to guard the examination halls until 1843, when the emperor said it was no longer necessary.

-Korea adopted the civil services examinations called Gwageo under the Goryeo and Joseon dynasties.
-Based on the civil service examinations of imperial China, the gwageo first arose in Unified Silla, gained importance in Goryeo, and were the centerpiece of most education in the Joseon dynasty.
-The tutelage provided at the hyanggyo, seowon, and Sungkyunkwan was aimed primarily at preparing students for the gwageo and their subsequent career in government service.
-Under Joseon law, high office was closed to those who were not children of officials of the second full rank or higher (Yangban), unless the candidate had passed the gwageo.
-Those who passed the higher literary examination came to monopolize all of the dynasty's high positions of state.
+Korea adopted the civil service examinations called Gwageo under the Goryeo and Joseon dynasties.
+Based on the examinations of imperial China, the gwageo first arose in Unified Silla, gained importance in Goryeo, and was the centrepiece of most education in the Joseon dynasty.
+The tutelage provided at the hyanggyo, seowon, and Sungkyunkwan was aimed primarily at preparing students for the gwageo and their subsequent careers in government service.
+Under Joseon law, the high office was closed to those who were not children of officials of the second full rank or higher (Yangban) unless the candidate had passed the gwageo.
+Those who passed the higher literary examination monopolised the dynasty's high positions of state.